Intriguing Properties of Diffusion Models: An Empirical Study of the Natural Attack Capability in Text-to-Image Generative Models

-If these images are valid adversarial attacks, the attacker can easily generate model-agnostic and highly transferable adversarial attacks with significantly less effort than the previous works~\cite{carlini2017towards, madry2017towards, Cheng2020Sign-OPT} that need iterative attack optimization processes.
-Meanwhile, these results are still not enough to fully validate the vulnerability of DNN models against the images generated by diffusion models because the adversarial attacks must satisfy 2 requirements: effectiveness against models and stealthiness to humans.
-For example, there is a possibility that diffusion models may ignore the text prompts and just generate legitimate stop signs.
-In the next section, we systematically evaluate the impact of the vulnerability.
+The NDD attack shows quite high attack effectiveness against both object detectors and image classifiers.
+These results imply that diffusion models can be utilizable to generate model-agnostic and highly transferable adversarial attacks with significantly less effort than prior works~\cite{carlini2017towards, madry2017towards, Cheng2020Sign-OPT} that need iterative attack optimization processes.

+However, the current analysis is not sufficient to fully conclude the vulnerability of DNN models against NDD attacks because adversarial attacks must satisfy 2 requirements: effectiveness against DNN models and stealthiness to humans.
+For example, diffusion models may ignore the text prompts and just merely generate legitimate stop signs.
+In the next section, we systematically evaluate the stealthiness of the NDD attack and explore potential root causes.